USEPA/NARS_WaterChem_QC_Example/README.md

 ### Workflow

 To view the example data for the workflow, run the code below.
 Note these data have been anonymized.
 Preliminary data were used as an example for this QC process; therefore, these data should be used for example purposes only.
+Variable descriptions can be viewed in the PDF file Dataset_VariableDescriptions.pdf, which is located [here](data/Dataset_VariableDescriptions.pdf).

 ```{r}
 library(readr)